dashpay/dash-website/README.md

 ### Supporting Gems
 Simply run `bundle install` and [bundler](http://bundler.io/) will install all ruby gems/dependencies.

-Note: The Gems must also be installed on the CI server.
+CI Note: The Gems must also be installed on the CI server.

+Mac Note: Bundler will try to install the dependency `nokogiri`.
+If you are using a Mac, and run into issues related to `nokogiri` during `bundle install`, do the following:

+`xcode-select --install`

+`gem install nokogiri`

+Then run `bundle install`

 ### Plugins
 * `jekyll-multiple-languages-plugin` installed as a gem.
 Documentation at https://github.com/perrywoodin/jekyll-multiple-languages-plugin.
 This is a modified fork that adds two new tags for outputting markdown `{% tmd key %}` or `{% translatemd key %}`